 Connect with our DevOps training online to discuss with our expert trainers to brainstorm and learn.

-It is needless to say which one to choose as you will already know which the best for your project is as you know the differences chef and puppet.
-Based on your project need, the number of servers, ease of use, scalability, and team strength you can pick choose either one of them.
+It is needless to say which one to choose as you will already know which the best for your project is as you know the differences between chef and puppet.
+Based on your project need, the number of servers, ease of use, scalability, and team strength, you can choose either one.